Dioxins and their effects on human health

 Proper incineration of contaminated material is the best available method of preventing and controlling exposure to dioxins.
 It can also destroy PCB-based waste oils.
 The incineration process requires high temperatures, over 850°C. For the destruction of large amounts of contaminated material, even higher temperatures - 1000°C or more - are required.

 Prevention or reduction of human exposure is best done via source-directed measures, i.e. strict control of industrial processes to reduce formation of dioxins as much as possible.
-This is the responsibility of national governments, but in recognition of the importance of this approach, the Codex Alimentarius Commission adopted in 2001 a Code of Practice for Source Directed Measures to Reduce Contamination of Foods with Chemicals (CAC/RCP 49-2001), and in 2006 a Code of Practice for the Prevention and Reduction of Dioxin and Dioxin-like PCB Contamination in Food and Feeds (CAC/RCP 62-2006).
+This is the responsibility of national governments.
+The Codex Alimentarius Commission adopted a Code of Practice for Source Directed Measures to Reduce Contamination of Foods with Chemicals (CAC/RCP 49-2001) in 2001.
+Later in 2006 a Code of Practice for the Prevention and Reduction of Dioxin and Dioxin-like PCB Contamination in Food and Feeds (CAC/RCP 62-2006) was adopted.

 More than 90% of human exposure to dioxins is through the food supply, mainly meat and dairy products, fish and shellfish.
-Consequently, protecting the food supply is critical.
-One approach includes, as mentioned above, source-directed measures to reduce dioxin emissions.
+Therefore, protecting the food supply is critical.
+One approach includes source-directed measures to reduce dioxin emissions.
 Secondary contamination of the food supply needs to be avoided throughout the food-chain.
-Good controls and practices during primary production, processing, distribution and sale are all essential to the production of safe food.
+Good controls and practices during primary production, processing, distribution and sale are all essential in the production of safe food.

-Food contamination monitoring systems must be in place to ensure that tolerance levels are not exceeded.
+Food and feed contamination monitoring systems must be in place to ensure that tolerance levels are not exceeded.
 It is the role of national governments to monitor the safety of food supply and to take action to protect public health.
-When incidents of contamination are suspected, countries should have contingency plans to identify, detain and dispose of contaminated feed and food.
-The exposed population should be examined in terms of exposure (e.g. measuring the contaminants in blood or human milk) and effects (e.g. clinical surveillance to detect signs of ill health).
+When contamination is suspected, countries should have contingency plans to identify, detain and dispose of contaminated feed and food.
+The affected population should be examined in terms of exposure (e.g. measuring the contaminants in blood or human milk) and effects (e.g. clinical surveillance to detect signs of ill health).